 Plagiarism Sanction The amount of plagiarism does not exceed 10% of the total assignment: Sanction 1.
 Discussion with the Head of Department, course tutor and/or tutor and learner.
 Learner resubmits plagiarised work for full marks and no formal record is kept.
 This should be recorded as a Notice of Concern The learner has committed a previous act(s) of plagiarism, or the plagiarism exceeds 10% of the total assignment.
 Discussion with Head of Department, course tutor and/or tutor and learner.
 Learner resubmits plagiarised work for full marks with a record being kept.
 OR Resubmission of work for full marks using either a different task or new work.
 OR Re-marking of the original plagiarised work with the plagiarised section removed and the marks reflecting the remaining work.
-This should be recorded as a First Behaviour The learner has committed numerous previous plagiarism offences over the period of their course of study.
-Warning Resubmission of new work for a reduced mark.
-OR Resubmission of new work for a pass grade only.
-OR Zero marks/fail grade for the piece of work with no resubmission.
+This should be recorded as a First Behaviour Warning The learner has committed numerous previous plagiarism offences over the Resubmission of new work for a reduced mark. period of their course of study.
+OR

+Coleg Cacragad at 110

+Resubmission of new work for a pass grade

+only.

+OR

+Zero marks/fail grade for the piece of work with no resubmission.

 This should be recorded as a First Behaviour Warning.